Utah Courts

 (2) Exhibit custody during trial.

 (2)(A) Custody of the Parties.
-During the trial, bulky and sensitive exhibits, and exhibits that require law enforcement chain of custody, will remain in the custody of the party offering the exhibit.
+During the trial, bulky and sensitive exhibits, and exhibits that require law enforcement chain of custody, will remain in the custody of the party offering the exhibit or in the custody of the appropriate law enforcement agency.
 Such exhibits include, but are not limited to: biological evidence, biohazards, controlled substances, paraphernalia, firearms, ammunition, explosive devices, pornographic materials, jewelry, poisonous or dangerous chemicals, intoxicating liquors, money or articles of high monetary value, counterfeit money, original digital storage media such as a hard drive or computer, and documents or physical exhibits of unusual bulk or weight.
-The clerk of court or designee must list these exhibits in the exhibit list and note that the original exhibit is in the custody of the party.
+The clerk of court or designee must list these exhibits in the exhibit list and note that the original exhibit is in the custody of the party or agency.

 (2)(C) Secured Storage.